 - Building work of over £100,000 in value that your business undertook for itself

-You must also register straight away if you expect the value of your non-exempt turnover to exceed the £83,000 in the next 30 days alone, with the 30 day period again applying on a rolling basis.
-While it’s unlikely to happen for most businesses, you might be affected if you agree a particularly large single contract with a customer.
+You must also register if you expect the value of your non-exempt turnover to exceed the £85,000 in the next 30 days, with the 30 day period again applying on a rolling basis.
+You need to register by the end of the 30 day period.
+However, the registration is effective at the start of it – when you first formed the expectation that your business would exceed the VAT threshold.

 DEF Building Supplies Ltd sell a range of building materials.
 Typically, their monthly turnover is only £5,000, so their annual sales are around £60,000.
 On a rolling annual basis, sales have never exceeded the VAT registration threshold so there’s been no need to register.

-In September 2016, having been let down by another supplier, one of their customers places a single order valued at £90,000, hopefully the first of many.
+In September 2023, having been let down by another supplier, one of their customers places a single order valued at £90,000, hopefully the first of many.
 It’s to be processed and settled over a couple of weeks.
-This will mean that DEF Building Supplies will exceed the VAT threshold over the next 30 days, so they’ll need to register for VAT straight away so the large order will be subject to VAT.
+This will mean that DEF Building Supplies will exceed the VAT threshold over the next 30 days.
+They’ll therefore need to register for VAT straight away so the large order will be subject to VAT.

 If you take over an existing business which is registered for VAT, you may also need to register.
 If the combined taxable turnover of the two businesses in the last 12 months exceeds the VAT registration threshold, you’ll be required to register.

-Provided everything you sell isn’t exempt from VAT, you can still register voluntarily – even if your turnover is less than the VAT threshold.
-There are advantages and disadvantages of voluntary registration, and the decision whether to register will depend on the circumstances of the individual business.
-We’ll explore voluntary registration in another article.
+As long as everything you sell isn’t exempt from VAT, you can still register voluntarily.
+That’s true even if your turnover is less than the VAT threshold.
+There are advantages and disadvantages of voluntary registration: the decision whether to register will depend on the circumstances of the individual business.
+We’ll look at the option of voluntary registration in another article.

 Applying for a VAT registration exception